therab6it/week2-lab-report/index.md

 Once you've entered your password (which may sometimes take a few attempts to get through correctly), you would have successfully connected to a computer remotely!

-Your screen should look something like this (The `***` are a placeholder for your three account-specific characters, like aws or app).
+Your screen should look something like this.

 ```
 ⤇ ssh cs15lwi22***@ieng6.ucsd.edu